MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     6 │  9 │
     =#

 The *identity* with respect to query composition is called `It`.
 This primitive can be composed with any query without changing the query's output.

-    run(Hello >> It)
+    void[Hello >> It]
     #=>
     │ It          │
     ┼─────────────┼